sovereign-app/chamberlain/README.md

 # Chamberlain
 > Cashu Mint with Integrated Lightning Node

-**Alpha Notice**: This software is currently in alpha-testing.
+**Alpha Notice**: The software is currently in alpha-testing.
 Use at your own risk.

+This project aims to substantially increase the number of [Uncle Jims](https://thebitcoinmanual.com/behind-btc/nodes/uncle-jim-node/) running mints who can manage day-to-day Bitcoin transactions for their friends and family.

 ## Running the Mint